 PANDEL L. COLLAROS, Associate Professor of Music and Chair of the Department of Visual and Performing Arts.
 (1999).
 B.A., M.A., The Ohio State University.

 HEATHER A .
-TAYLOR, Associate Professor of English, Director of the McCann Learning Center.
+TAYLOR, Associate Professor of English and Director of First-Year Studies.
 (2007).
-B. A ., Bethany College; M.A ., MFA, Wilkes University.
+B. A., Bethany College; M.A., MFA, Wilkes University.